michaelmungaimaina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 11
  - A script that converts a number from base 2 to base 10 The number in base 2 is stored in the environment variable BINARY The script displays the numberin base 10, followed by  new line
+# Task 12
+ - A script that prints all possible combinations of two letters, except "oo" Letters are lower cases, from "a" to "z" One combination per line
+               Output is alpha ordered, starting with "aa" Does not print "oo"
+               The script contains a maximum of 64 characters